 As the name suggests, liquid smoke is simply smoke that has been condensed into a liquid.

-Collards pair well with these side dishes
+Collards pair well with any of these sides:

 Easy collard greens (Vegan)